One Simple Technique To Help A Horse With Breathing Problems

 Horse Breathing Problems

-Help a horse with breathing problems or just improving respiratory health and condition, this simple change could reduce winter coughing bouts and help to improve performance.
+Help a horse with breathing problems or just improve respiratory health and condition, with this simple change that could reduce winter coughing bouts and help to improve performance.

-Amidst a flair up of respiratory symptoms, such as coughing and nasal discharge, it’s often easy to turn to supplements to alleviate the problem.
-However, supplements can only go so far to assist respiratory, especially with environmental factors normally playing a huge role in the onset of symptoms.
+Amidst a flair-up of respiratory symptoms, such as coughing and nasal discharge, it’s often easy to turn to supplements to alleviate the problem.
+However, supplements can only go so far as to assist respiratory wellness, especially with environmental factors normally playing a huge role in the onset of symptoms.
 However, simply swapping out a hay net and placing forage on the floor can work wonders to aid respiratory condition.

 What’s the Problem With Hay Nets?

-Hay nets are can contribute to breathing problems due to the design and how horses use them.
+Hay nets can contribute to breathing problems due to the design and how horses use them.

-Researchers have found that feeding from a hay net results in over a four-times the exposure of respirable particles, when compared to feeding hay from the floor – perfectly illustrating why feeding from the floor is much more beneficial for the equine respiratory system.
+Researchers have found that feeding from a hay net results in over four-times the exposure of respirable particles when compared to feeding hay from the floor – perfectly illustrating why feeding from the floor is much more beneficial for the equine respiratory system.

 References